hatamiarash7/Python-WebP/README.md

 There is many websites that convert your photos to WebP format.
 But it's the offline way 😉

+## Workflow

+This script will do these:

+- Add a watermark to your images ( using `logo.png` file )
+- Convert final image to WebP format

 ## Usage

 Install [Pillow](https://pillow.readthedocs.io/en/stable/) with pip: